Category Archives: Thriller

 So many memorable lines or scenes contribute to this film- who can forget the infamous “boiling pet rabbit” scene or the wonderful line that Alex utters to Dan, “I will not be ignored, Dan”.

-They are so ingrained in pop culture that it brings a smile to think of these aspects of Fatal Attraction.
+They are so ingrained in pop culture that thinking of these aspects of Fatal Attraction brings a smile.

 The real selling point, though, is the natural and honest chemistry that Douglas and Close share.
-Their scenes, mainly the romantic weekend they spend together, flow so nicely that they have real rooting value and I instantly bought them as a couple.
+Their scenes, especially the romantic weekend they spend together, flow so smoothly that they have real rooting interest, and I instantly bought them as a couple.

 Without this undeniable chemistry, Fatal Attraction would be a standard romantic thriller- and not much else.
 And the smoldering sexuality during their love scenes is erotic and intense.